scalawithcats/scala-with-cats/src/pages/adt/scala.md

 Much easier to read!

+You'll only see this in Scala 2.
+Scala 3 has the concept of **transparent traits**, which aren't reported in inferred types, so you'll see the same output in Scala 3 no matter whether you add `Product` and `Serializable` or not.

 Finally, if a logical and holds no data we can use a `case object` instead of a `case class`.
 For example, if we're defining some type `A` that holds no data we can just write

 ```scala mdoc:silent
 case object A
 ```

-Note there is no need to mark the `case object` as `final`, as objects cannot be extended.
+There is no need to mark the `case object` as `final`, as objects cannot be extended.

 ### Examples